Doomd/FirestoreGoogleAppsScript/README.md

 Read how this project was started [here](http://grahamearley.website/blog/2017/10/18/firestore-in-google-apps-script.html).

-## Installation
+## Installation (DOOMD FORK March 25 2020)
 In the Google online script editor, select the `Resources` menu item and choose `Libraries...`.
-In the "Add a library" input box, enter `1VUSl4b1r1eoNcRWotZM3e87ygkxvXltOgyDZhixqncz9lQ3MjfT1iKFw` and click "Add."
+In the "Add a library" input box, enter `1eYspHvBlx37akwhXhtBLdc_tnzlIFD_LFlCGMOPPqgFGdSkV9eZXQ6dk` and click "Add."
 Choose the most recent version number.

 ## Quick start